A Constant-Factor Approximation for Directed Latency: Introduction

 \subsection{Further related work}

-In the asymmetric metric, if we instead aim for minimizing the maximum latency among all customers, this results in the asymmetric path version of the famous \tsp (\textsc{Asymmetric Path TSP}). \cite{tspp_gap_kohn} showed an LP-relative constant-factor approximation for \tspp.
-Specifically, they achieved an upper bound of $4\cdot\alpha_{\textnormal{ATSP}}-3$ on the standard LP relaxation for \tspp, where $\alpha_{\textnormal{ATSP}}$ is the integrality gap of the Held-Karp relaxation for \probatsp. \textcite{first_constant_ATSP} was first to prove $\alpha_{\textnormal{ATSP}}=O(1)$.
+In the asymmetric setting, if we instead aim for minimizing the maximum latency among all customers, this results in the asymmetric path version of the famous \tsp (\textsc{Asymmetric Path TSP}). \textcite{tspp_gap_kohn} showed an LP-relative constant-factor approximation for \tspp.
+Specifically, they achieved an upper bound of $4\cdot\alpha_{\textnormal{ATSP}}-3$ on the standard LP relaxation for \tspp, where $\alpha_{\textnormal{ATSP}}$ is the integrality gap of the Held-Karp relaxation for \probatsp. \textcite{first_constant_ATSP} were the first to prove that $\alpha_{\textnormal{ATSP}}=O(1)$.
 We remark that, although not being LP-relative, the first constant-factor approximation for \textsc{Asymmetric Path TSP} was a direct consequence of \cite{first_constant_ATSP}, using a blackbox-reduction provided in \cite{ATSPP}.
-More recently, Traub and Vygen \cite{Traub_Vygen_2024} showed $\atsp \le 17+\epsilon$ for any $\epsilon >0$.
-Recently, \textcite{quasi-poly} showed that the integrality gap of a weakening of the standard LP relaxation, where non-$(s,t)$-cuts only need to be covered to the extend of $2\rho$ with $\rho \in (\frac12,1)$ (instead of at least $2$), still remains a constant (depending on $\rho$).
+Recently, \textcite{vygenATSP} showed $\atsp < 15$.
+Moreover, \textcite{quasi-poly} showed that the integrality gap of a weakening of the standard LP relaxation, where non-$(s,t)$-cuts only need to be covered to the extent of $2\rho$ with $\rho \in (\frac12,1)$ (instead of at least $2$), still remains a constant (depending on $\rho$).
 This will be used as a subroutine in our algorithm.

 As mentioned earlier, computing a minimum latency path in undirected graphs has seen much progress both in designing better approximation algorithms and considering different restricted metrics.
 The first constant-factor approximation algorithm for the \textsc{Latency} problem was given by \cite{blum1994minimum} who provide an $8\alpha$-approximation, where $\alpha$ is the best approximation factor for \textsc{$k$-MST}.
 Subsequently, \textcite{goemans1998improved} improved this to roughly $3.59\cdot\alpha$, and finally \textcite{chaudhuri2003paths} removed the dependence on $\alpha$ which is currently the best approximation factor for the \textsc{Latency} problem.
 In restricted metrics such as trees, planar graphs, and Euclidean plane, \textcite{sitters2021polynomial} gave a PTAS and also showed that even on trees, the problem is $\np$-hard.